ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/container-resources.md

 ## `ibm_container_addons`
 {: #container-addons}

 Enable, update or disable a single add-on or a set of add-ons.
+For more information, see [Cluster addons](/docs/containers?topic=containers-api-at-iam#ks-cluster).
 {: shortdesc}

 ### Sample IBM Cloud Provider plug-in for Terraform code